ZoeBr/Broad-et-al.-2023/README.md

 Gene expression sequencing was conducted by the Beijing Genomics Institute (BGI) using the DNBseq platform.
 Pooled samples were sequenced randomly with respect to Gravitropic/Agravitropic phenotype, control and rotation group and time group (Samples were taken at 5 time points).

 ## Quality filtering
-Basic quality control of the FASTq files was conducted using FASTQC (SOURCE) on default parameters.
+Basic quality control of the raw reads for all 60 samples was conducted using FASTQC (SOURCE) on default parameters.
+Trimmomatic (SOURCE) was used to identify the first ten base pairs of each read as low quality and trim them.
 A report for all individuals was compiled from the FASTQC outputs using MultiQC (SOURCE).

-## Alignment and Mapping
+## Assembly and Mapping
+We assembled and mapped the trimmed reads onto a S. lautus reference transcriptome (SOURCE Wilkinson et al., 2021) using HISAT2 (SOURCE).

 ## Pricniple Component Analysis